MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/chatgpt-plugins.md

 ![The Math plugin, before and after ](../media/plugin-before-and-after.png)

-There are three steps we must take to turn our existing `MathPlugin`` into a ChatGPT plugin:
+There are three steps we must take to turn our existing `MathPlugin` into a ChatGPT plugin:
 1. Create HTTP endpoints for each native function.
-2. Create an OpenAPI specification and plugin manifest file.
+2. Create an OpenAPI specification and plugin manifest file that describes our plugin.
-3. Test the plugin in Semantic Kernel and ChatGPT.
+3. Test the plugin in either Semantic Kernel or ChatGPT.

 ## Provide HTTP endpoints for each function